neavepaul/Voice-Driven-IoT/client-server_client/README.md

-### Connects directly to controller ie. the server and device-controller work on the same device
+### User connects directly to controller ie. the server and device-controller work on the same device